 Defining Adoption

-adoption noun (TAKING CHILD) https://dictionary.cambridge.org/us/dictionary/english/adoption
+adoption noun (taking child) https://dictionary.cambridge.org/us/dictionary/english/adoption

-the act of legally taking a child to be taken care of as your own:
+the act of legally taking a child to be taken care of as your own: https://www.dictionary.com/browse/adoption

 The act or process of establishing a legal relationship between a child and a parent other than the child’s biological parent, thereby entrusting the designated adult with responsibility for raising the child: